 “Nothing kills a bad company faster than good marketing”

-In other words, successful startup marketing requires that you have a great product and great marketing.
+Successful startup marketing requires that you have both a great product and great marketing.
 For that reason, I’ve focused this guide on both customer acquisition and improving your product-market fit.

-For early-stage startups, feedback is more important than customers.
-The faster you can resolve customer objections, and improve the product to match market demand, the more likely you are to win over the long run.
+For early-stage startups, feedback is often more important than customers.
+The faster you can resolve user objections, and improve the product to match market demand, the more likely you are to win over the long run.

 In this chapter we’re going to look at seven essential aspects of laying the foundations for an aggressive marketing strategy.